 Research Discoveries & News

-- Viruses in gut linked to inflammatory bowel disease
+- Identifying defects in wound healing in inflammatory bowel disease